 Michelle’s writing has appeared or is forthcoming in Grey Room, Woman’s Art Journal, The Public Review, and Pennsylvania History, as well as publications by the Getty Research Institute, Museum of Modern Art, Minneapolis Institute of Art, and Yale School of Art.
 She has presented internationally, including at the College Art Association Annual Conference, Comité International d’Histoire de l’Art World Congress, Feminist Art History Conference at American University, Hammer Museum, the Menil Collection, Museum of Modern Art, Smithsonian American Art Museum, University of Delaware, and Yale University Art Gallery.

-Michelle earned an MA and MPhil in the History of Art from Yale University, an MA in the History of Art from the University of Pennsylvania, and a BA in Art History with Honors from Vassar College.
-She will defend her dissertation at Yale University in early fall 2025.
+Michelle earned a PhD in the History of Art from Yale University, an MA in the History of Art from the University of Pennsylvania, and a BA in Art History with Honors from Vassar College.